XXYY-NING/Craindre-pour-sa-peau/README.md

 Hi guys!

-I am a totally new in programming😂
+I am totally new in programming😂

 Happy to learn though~